 Our NeuroAI approach is influenced by the work of Jeff Hawkins and Numenta \cite{hawkins2017theory}, which was based on the discovery by Vernon Mountcastle of the columnar organization of the neocortex \cite{mountcastle1997columnar} and the theoretical neuroscience work on reference frames \cite{barsalou1999perceptual} \cite{petersen2015representation}.
 Hawkins' Thousand Brain Theory \cite{hawkins2021thousand} suggests that \textit{Cortical Columns} (CC) are the fundamental neocortical units that embody intelligence.
 CCs function as \textit{Reference Frames} (RFs) that provide a sensorimotor modeling system.
 RFs record information through movement (sensorimotor learning), as the associated sensing agent moves through an environment, which could be physical or conceptual.

 In Hawkins' model, multiple RFs targeting different sensory modalities can interact with each other and seek consensus on the output through voting within and between sensory modalities.
-In contrast to current DNNs that separate training and inference, CCs that store and process information in RFs can support real-time inferencing, as well as online, concurrent, and continuous learning, and dynamically adapt to changes in sensory inputs from the environment.
-The continuous feedback loop of predict-sense-update within a reference frame effectively introduces an additional dimension of ``memory'' that remembers past observations and patterns.
-This ``sequential" (or recurrent) behavior is missing in all feed-forward neural networks, e.g. CNNs and DNNs.
+In contrast to current DNNs that separate training and inference, CCs that store and process information in RFs can support real-time inference, as well as online, concurrent and continuous learning, and dynamically adapt to changes in sensory input from the environment.
+The continuous feedback loop of predict-sense-update within a reference frame effectively introduces an additional dimension of "memory" that remembers past observations and patterns.
+This "sequential" (or recurrent) behavior is missing in all feed-forward neural networks, e.g. CNNs and DNNs.
 We believe using reference frames with their associated world models, we can achieve continuous online-adaptive learning (COAL) capability.